Thoughts and Encouragements for Wounded Helpers

 himself that it was God Who had touched her and not this man.)

-Yet another issue is having our reaction 'correspond to' or 'match'
+Yet another issue is having our reaction ‘correspond

-the 'position' chosen by the other person.
+to’ or ‘match’ the ‘position’ chosen by the

-If our reaction to what the other said does not 'match' his or her opening
+the other.
+If our reaction to what the other said does not ‘match’

-statement (whatever it is: A-A, C-P, P-C, C-C, etc.), why is that?
+his or her opening statement (whatever it is: A-A, C-P, P-C, C-C, etc.), why

+is that?
 In general it is more pleasant for a good way of relating if a reply

 'matches' in this respect.